 - obtaining financial & Legal approval

 The table below presents the approval levels required for expenditure, based on $ amounts.
-Amounts below are in US dollars, inclusive of all taxes and charges.
-For procurement that exceeds an annual equivalent of $10,000, the Finance team will complete a PO.
+Amounts below are in US dollars, inclusive of all taxes and charges..

-For procurement that exceeds an annual equivalent of $10,000, please send a quote, estimate, or contractual draft to the Finance team prior to finalizing an agreement.
+For procurement that exceeds the equivalent of 5,000 USD, a Purchase Order (PO) will be required in Airbase.
+Please attach the quote, estimate, or contractual draft to the PO prior to finalizing an agreement.
 The Finance team can be reached via firstname.lastname@example.org or the #finance Slack channel.
 For contract review, see the Contractual Execution section below.

 Best practice guidelines relating to the go-to-market stage of procurement includes: